researchapps/sherlock/rllab/README.md

 # Rllab: Custom Python Environment with Singularity

-This is an example of using a Singularity container to install python (Anaconda with 2.7).
+This is an example of using a Singularity container to install python.
 You can customize this base image to add software or additional python modules that you might need.

 ## Build the Image